-On this course you will be challenged to study the development of systems with the capabilities to perceive, learn, store information, reason about what is known, communicate using human language and interact with the physical environment.
+Study the development of computational systems that can perceive, learn, store information, reason about what is known, communicate using human language and interact with the physical environment.

 This course is recognised by BCS, the Chartered Institute for IT, for the purposes of fully meeting the educational requirement for Chartered IT Professional (CITP), CITP Further Learning and Chartered Engineer (CEng).